Object Detection

 Note

-Below we provide the model checkpoints and report the validation mAP50:95 and inference FPS of different DINOv3 and DINOv2-based models, fine-tuned on the COCO dataset.
+Below we provide the model checkpoints and report the validation mAP50:95 and inference latency of different DINOv3 and DINOv2-based models, fine-tuned on the COCO dataset.
 You can check here for how to use these model checkpoints for further fine-tuning.
-The average FPS values were measured using TensorRT in the version 10.13.3.9 and on a Nvidia T4 GPU with batch size 1.
+The average latency values were measured using TensorRT version 10.13.3.9 and on a Nvidia T4 GPU with batch size 1.

 Implementation